clint-truss/tf-automation/README.md

 # tf-automation
-My own account for exploring terraform automation
+Temporary account to use for evaluation of Terraform automation tooling